Floyd Mayweather Jr. vs. Manny Pacquiao: Rematch

 On September 15, 2018, both Mayweather and Pacquiao posted videos on Instagram depicting an encounter between the two at Ultra Japan, speculating the possibility of a rematch.
 Mayweather's stated in his posting of the video that the fight would happen "this year" and described it as "another nine-figure pay day on the way" and was heard remarking to Pacquiao that he was going to "take [the belt] from you like I did before".
 In Pacquiao's video (posted with the comment "50–1 #NoExcuses"), Mayweather was heard mentioning the "second of December".
 It is unknown if any formal negotiations have actually occurred.

 On September 19, 2018, Mayweather clarified his calls for a rematch, stating that he planned to hold a fight in Japan first before any possible rematch.

 On November 4, 2018, it was announced that Mayweather would fight undefeated Japanese kickboxer Tenshin Nasukawa on New Year's Eve, in a three-round exhibition boxing match.
 In the one-sided fight, Nasukawa was knocked down three times in the first round and his corner subsequently threw the towel in.
+The progress for the Floyd Mayweather Jr. vs. Manny Pacquiao fight is felt as a crusade for each side, among the online community of both camps.

+On February 23, 2026, it was announced that Mayweather and Pacquiao had agreed to a rematch on September 19, 2026 at the Sphere in Las Vegas.
+The fight was due to be streamed globally on Netflix.
+The announcement came days after Mayweather announced that he would be coming out of retirement after his upcoming exhibition fight against Mike Tyson.

+The planned rematch was postponed indefinitely on June 26, 2026, with Pacquiao's camp citing legal and financial disputes surrounding Mayweather.